clojure-doc/clojure-doc.github.io/content/md/articles/ecosystem/libraries_authoring_lein.md

 {:title "Library Development and Distribution with Leiningen" :layout :page :sidebar-omit? true :page-index 103110}

-> Question: should we retain this old Leiningen example but bring it up to date (as well as adding a Clojure CLI version)?

 This short guide covers how to create your own typical pure Clojure library and distribute it to the community via Clojars.
 It uses
-Clojure 1.4 and Leiningen 2.0-previewX, and requires you have git installed (though very little familiarity with git is required).
+Clojure 1.10 and Leiningen 2.9.1, and requires you have git installed (though very little familiarity with git is required).

 It's assumed that you're already somewhat familiar with Clojure.
 If